About MONA’s Faro Tapas Bar

-I’ll let my email and blog correspondence (below) with MONA do the talking and paint the picture for you (pardon the art pun).
+I’ll let the following emails and blog correspondence with MONA paint the picture for you (pardon the art pun).

 – 16th January 2018 –

-In response I wrote wrote this post on David’s blog:
+In response I wrote this post on David’s blog:

 I emailed Mona on 5th Jan. at 3.22pm about the following unusual incident that we had experienced the day before in Faro Tapas Bar.

 We were sitting at a table by the bar.
 My full glass of sparkling wine began moving by itself!
 It travelled slowly from left to right in front of me along a grey stretch of marble and stopped at a side plate.

 When I returned my glass to its original position it began moving again.Image created by Rawpixel.com – Freepik.com